wowlsh93/hamanet/README.md

 - NetIO

-  this is core epoll i/o operator. (based on Edge Trigger(ET)) when some events happen, sessions will react firstly on it and pass over to user application.
+  this is core epoll i/o operator. (based on Edge Trigger(ET)) when some events happen, sessions will react firstly on it and pass over to user application with buffer

 - NetHandler